 This is sponsored content for Visit NSW

-The great Aussie road trip is enjoying a renaissance, and during summer in NSW, when secret swimming holes, nature walks, craft breweries and country bakeries beckon, there's nothing more liberating than hitting the road and discovering destinations closer to home.
+The great Aussie road trip is enjoying a renaissance, and when secret swimming holes, nature walks, craft breweries and country bakeries beckon, there's nothing more liberating than hitting the road and discovering destinations closer to home.

 Whether it's cruising on the Murray River or exploring the ancient rainforests of the North Coast, NSW has plenty of travel kudos up its sleeve.

-So, stock up on the Minties and start curating your playlist, this is our pick of the must-do road trips to take in NSW this summer.
+So, stock up on the Minties and start curating your playlist, this is our pick of the must-do road trips to take in NSW.

 This four-day Riverina Murray road trip traces the lifeblood of this region, the Murray River; and features heritage towns, river adventure, golf courses, Aboriginal culture and otherworldly landscapes, including the moon-like Mungo National Park and the bubbling Tocumwal Blowhole.